imbo/imbo/docs/usage/api.rst

 Imbo currently responds with images (jpg, gif and png), `JSON <http://en.wikipedia.org/wiki/JSON>`_ and `XML <http://en.wikipedia.org/wiki/XML>`_, but only accepts images (jpg, gif and png) and JSON as input.

-Imbo will do content negotiation using the `Accept <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_ header found in the request, unless you specify a file extension, in which case Imbo will deliver the type requested without looking at the Accept header.
+Imbo will do content negotiation using the `Accept <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_ header found in the request, unless you specify a file extension, in which case Imbo will deliver the type requested without looking at the ``Accept`` header.

-The default Content-Type for non-image responses is JSON.
-Examples on this document uses the ``.json`` extension.
+The default content type for non-image responses is JSON.
+Examples in this chapter uses the ``.json`` extension.
 Change it to ``.xml`` to get the XML representation instead.
-You can also skip the extension and force a specific Content-Type using the Accept header:
+You can also skip the extension and force a specific content type using the ``Accept`` header:

 .. code-block:: bash